psimm/text-tournament/readme.md

 The arguments can also be supplied in a .yml file.
 See `example/config.yml` for an example.
 Then run: `tournament --config example/config.yml`.

+### 2. Render the results

-1. Render the `analysis.qmd` file with Quarto to see the results.
+Render the `analysis.qmd` file with Quarto to see the results.
 For example:

 ```bash
 quarto render text_tournament/analysis.qmd -P filepath:data/results.csv